oktadeveloper/okta-blog-hugo/content/blog/build-secure-todo-app-vuejs-aspnetcore.md

 export default router
 ```

-Replace `{yourOktaDomain}` with your Okta Org URL, which usually looks like this: `https://dev-12345.oktapreview.com`.
-You can find it in the top right corner of the Okta developer dashboard page.
+Replace `{yourOktaDomain}` with your Okta org URL, which you can find on the Dashboard page in the Developer Console.
 Next, paste the Client ID you copied from the application you created a minute ago into the `client_id` property.

 Try it out: run the server with `dotnet run` and try logging in with the email and password you used to sign up for Okta: